Bruce M. Bailey: Military career

-He served as Honorary Sergeant and Bugler for an elite National Guard unit for 4 years while still in school (grades 6–10).
-He started college at Mississippi State and bounced from school to school for nearly 2 years before enlisting in the Marine Corps.
-He spent 2 years as a reservist in and out of Camp Lejeune and Okinawa, but Marine life did not suit him.
+Bailey served as Honorary Sergeant and Bugler for an elite National Guard unit for four years while still in school (grades 6–10).
+He started college at Mississippi State and transferred schools often for nearly two years before enlisting in the Marine Corps.
+He spent two years as a reservist in and out of Camp Lejeune and Okinawa, but he did not enjoy Marine life.
 He often said the only thing they taught was how to hate and fight, so transferred to the U.S. Air Force Aviation Cadet program designed to commission officers for flight duties (pilots and navigators).
 Cadets enabled him to fulfill his dream of flying.
 His latest book, The Elite, tells of his time spent in that program.

-His career in the Air Force (1956–77) was spent primarily as an Electronics Warfare Officer flying reconnaissance missions during the cold war.
-He has written several books on the subject and has become a sought-after authority.
+His career in the Air Force (1956–77) was spent primarily as an Electronics Warfare Officer flying reconnaissance missions during the Cold War.
+He has written several books on the subject and became a sought-after authority.

-Bruce has flown different types of aircraft, but most of his 9,000 hours were spent in the RB-47 and RC-135.
+Bailey has flown different types of aircraft, but most of his 9,000 hours were spent in the RB-47 and RC-135.

 Throughout most of his career he flew combat missions and wore the Combat Crew badge.

-During the height of the Cold War he was constantly either "On Call" or deployed.
+During the height of the Cold War he was constantly either "on call" or deployed.

-Air Force life was much better suited to Bruce.

 He was a highly effective leader and widely recognized as such by his peer and superior officers.

-The Air Force also allowed him to put his intellectual capacity to work.

-Quickly mastering electronics and Radio Frequency theory and processing, he quickly dominated his specialized field within the community.
+He worked extensively with electronics and Radio Frequency theory and processing.

-By the time of his retirement, Bruce had been awarded the Bronze Star, the Distinguished Flying Cross several times, and many other medals and awards.
+By the time of his retirement, Bailey had been awarded the Bronze Star, the Distinguished Flying Cross several times, and many other medals and awards.
 His life in the military enabled him to travel the world where he had the opportunity to meet and interact with a wide range of people and cultures.

-Life as an Author
+Life as an author

-Upon retirement, he turned his attention to writing and has published several volumes of historical fiction and non-fiction.
-In addition to authoring books, he has also written several magazine articles for US and UK publications.
-Bruce is also sought out as an authority on the Cold War.
-He has appeared on numerous television programs and magazine interviews, both in the US and Europe.
+Upon retirement, he turned his attention to writing and published several volumes of historical fiction and non-fiction.
+In addition to authoring books, he also wrote several magazine articles for US and UK publications.
+Bruce was also sought out as an authority on the Cold War.
+He appeared on numerous television programs and magazine interviews, both in the US and Europe.

-Family life
+Personal life and death

-Bruce married Fay Louise Olsen on 12 March 1960, in Topeka, Kansas.
-They have 4 children; Patti, James, Susie, and John.
-Bruce has retired to live in the greater Fort Worth, Texas area.
+Bailey married Fay Louise Olsen on March 12, 1960, in Topeka, Kansas.
+They had four children; Patti, James, Susie, and John.
+Bailey retired to live in the greater Fort Worth, Texas area.

+Bailey died in Southlake, Texas on December 4, 2022, at the age of 87.